-Working at Canonical, in the BootStack team, I work a lot with juju.
-We use juju for orchestrating and managing OpenStack clouds for customers, and internally.
+Whilst at Canonical, in the BootStack team, I worked a lot with juju.
+We used juju for orchestrating and managing OpenStack and Kubernetes clouds for customers, and internally.

 Juju is a modelling tool that allows workloads with many moving parts to be described, deployed and managed on baremetal (with MaaS), containers (with LXD) and/or up to public cloud providers (it supports a whole bunch of them).

 People often liken Juju to tools like Puppet, Chef, Ansible, but the truth is it's not just useful for managing the configuration of your services.
 Juju is designed to be the tool that you use to manage the entire lifecycle of your services, as it covers deployment, scaling, management, upgrades and eventual teardown of services, and the relationships between them.

 That's all pretty cool, but you said something about hacking

 I recently started hacking on the Juju code itself, and after following the documentation, thought to distil what I learned into a quick-start.

 Making sure you have golang installed and your